Wizex/AsciiConverter/README.md

 VTA.convert_image_to_ascii(image, 2, 0)
 ```

-After that will be create text file in project folder.
+After that will be created text file in project folder.